PickNikRobotics/beta_moveit_website/_posts/2021-04-27-Ros-Developer-Notes.md

 - /ros/moveit/robots/2021/05/04/Ros-Devloper-Notes.html
 ---

 PickNik’s Tyler Weaver is putting together a series of YouTube videos on integrating ROS and MoveIt into your projects.
-We’ll be updating this post as they are released, be sure the check out  [PickNik's YouTube channel](https://www.youtube.com/channel/UCF7Yy57ZE2WNYeeXKEu8JQA){:target="_blank"} for other talks and presentations from the PickNick staff and MoveIt Community!
+We’ll be updating this post as they are released, be sure the check out  [PickNik's YouTube channel](https://www.youtube.com/channel/UCF7Yy57ZE2WNYeeXKEu8JQA){:target="_blank"} for other talks and presentations from the PickNik staff and MoveIt Community!

 ### How to setup ROS2 for development ###